The Checklist that Saved an Aircraft

 Optimizing Checklist Efficiency

-One of the chief complaints regarding checklist use is that they take too long and are a waste of time.
-There are very reasonable counter arguments that checklists take a short period of time before the procedures starts, but save time in the long run by ensuring all equipment is prepared and available, as well as preparing for dangerous contingencies in advance.
+Checklists have been criticized for their lack of proven utility and for wasting valuable time.
+There are very reasonable counter arguments that suggest checklists take a short period of time before the procedures starts, but save time in the long run by ensuring all equipment is prepared and available, as well as preparing for dangerous contingencies in advance.
 Practically though, medical checklists have been designed that do take an unnecessary amount of time.
 There is a fine line between helping and hindering with cognitive offloading tools in the emergency setting.
 That said, there are some effective ways to help shorten a checklist.

 One suggestion is coming up with standard operating procedures (SOPs).
 SOPs are established or prescribed methods to be followed routinely for the performance of designated operations or in designated situations.
 They generally incorporate best practices and/or best scientific evidence, are adapted to the specific capabilities of an organization, and are universally understood.
 Implemented correctly, they can increase efficiency, ensure uniformity, and eliminate miscommunication.

-The development of a standard airway template or plan obviates the need to discuss it and allows for brevity on a checklist.
-For example, if an institution were to adopt the Vortex Approach to general airway management, you really wouldn’t need to brief the plan of what would happen in the event you are unable to place an endrotracheal tube.
+The development of a standard airway template or plan obviates the need for in-depth discussion or lengthly checklist review.
+This is because it is simply “the way” it is done and the team practices.
+For example, if an institution were to adopt the Vortex Approach to general airway management, extensive briefing and discussion are not needed in the event you are unable to place an endrotracheal tube.
 Some institutions have adopted the standard of taking the first look with a standard geometry blade and video laryngoscopy system.
 Others encourage all learners to make their first intubation attempt with a bougie.
 Both standards preclude the need to discuss what the principle technique will be.

-SOPs create a shared mental model and structured approach for a team.21 This unified understanding of critical actions under stress reduces errors22 , improves performance, and enhances team efficiency.23 When everyone understands the plan, the overall cognitive load and mental resources required to think about what to do next is reduced.24 So standardizing operations is generally helpful and may allow some items to be left off a checklist.
+SOPs create a shared mental model and structured approach for a team.21 This unified understanding of critical actions under stress reduces errors22 , improves performance, and enhances team efficiency.23 When everyone understands the plan, the overall cognitive load and mental resources required to think about what to do next is reduced.24 These are not only the putative benefits of SOPs, but, moreover, demonstrate why these items can be left off a checklist.

-It’s worth mentioning that, while the vast majority of emergency procedures may be performed using an SOP model or standardized approach, some exceptions do exist.
-In fact, it is safe and reasonable to diverge from standard practice when atypical clinical circumstances dictate.
+While the vast majority of emergency procedures may be performed using an SOP model or standardized approach, some exceptions do exist.
+In fact, it is both sensible and safe to diverge from standard practice when atypical clinical circumstances dictate.
 Not a problem.
 Simply brief the change and share an updated mental model.
 It may be counter intuitive, but SOPs are actually helpful, even in unique settings.
-When you draw the team’s attention to the fact that something is NOT standard, it can heighten situational awareness.8
+When you draw the team’s attention to the fact that something is NOT standard, it can even heighten situational awareness.8

-Regardless of how long a checklist may be, how you organize the discrete line items may also impact the efficiency of checklist implementation.
+Regardless of how long a checklist might be, its organization and structure have perhaps the greatest impact the efficiency of checklist implementation.
 “Chunking” is a term used in cognitive psychology to refer to elementary units of information that are grouped together in a specific way (usually by logical associations) to form a more meaningful whole.25,26 A common example in medicine may be any number of mnemonics we use to remember disease symptoms or treatments.
 While the intention and evidence for this concept is generally applied to enhance learning and memory, it is reasonable and prudent to apply the concept to other forms of information processing like checklists.27,28 While it may not incorporate some previously discussed aspects of optimal checklist design, the SOAP ME checklist structure is a good example of chunking in a checklist:29

 How a checklist is implemented can also enhance efficiency.
 For example, more novice clinicians may choose to perform a checklist in “Read-Execute” fashion.
 That is, they read an item off and perform the task.
 More experienced clinicians have likely developed a task flow of their own.
 In this case it may be very reasonable to use the checklist in a “Crosscheck” manner: execute your normal task flow setting everything up, but use the checklist to ensure nothing was overlooked.18